-J-Cloth: red and white pattern.
-Very common.
+J-Cloth: with a red and white pattern; it is very common.

-Irish toast dishtowel: a dishtowel with a traditional Irish toast printed on it.
+Irish toast dishtowel: is a regular dishtowel with a traditional Irish toast printed on it.
 It was manufactured in Ireland and exported to Toronto, Ontario.
 It was sold in Ottawa, Toronto, and Montreal.
 Freimans Limited department stores carried the dishtowel for $1.39.

 Irish toast dishtowel